rvpanoz/luna/README.md

 ## Motivation

 Luna was created with main purpose to provide a flexible and modern UI for npm dependencies management.
 Furthermore I wanted to create a project with the latest web technologies combined in one application.

-## GreeceJS presentation

-You can view my presentation in the GreeceJS meetup at http://bit.ly/2RES3AN

 ## Features